 We will drive to our accommodation for the night in Karatu.
 Upon arrival we will check into rooms, have showers and a hot lunch.
 After lunch we will depart to Lake Eyasi, where we will visit and hunt with the Hadzabe bushmen.
 After our experience with the Hadzabe, we will visit the Datoga tribe before driving back to our accommodation for the night.

 After breakfast we will depart for Serengeti National Park.
 We will have lunch at the park registration point and once we enter the park its game on!!!
 We will drive around and have opportunities to view Lions, Elephants, Giraffes, Hippos, etc. We will continue on the game drive until sunset before going and checking into our tented lodge for the night.

 This morning we will have a leisurely start.
-We will sleep in and have breakfast before departing our accommodation.
-We will begin our drive back to Arusha today.
-There will be multiple stops for souvenirs along the way.
-We will stop for lunch in route and arrive back at our hotel in Arusha in the afternoon.
-You will have free time before our celebratory last dinner.
-Your guides will coordinate your delivery to Kilimanjaro International Airport.
-We hope you enjoy our custom Wildland Trekking Cultural and Wildlife Safari.
+We will sleep in and have breakfast before departing our accommodation outside Ngornongoro National Park.
+We will begin our drive back to the Panone Hotel today.
+There will be multiple stops for souvenirs along the way and we will have lunch in Arusha before driving to the Panone hotel from where you will be transported to the airport.

 - A detailed trip packet that takes the guesswork out of your travel, training, packing, and preparing for the trip